 Credits from other institutions or from previous semesters at KCAI may transfer to the certificate program.
 Approval for course substitution may be obtained from the director of the School for Continuing and Professional Studies for students who have taken the equivalent of a required course at the college level.

 Some advanced classes require submission of materials proving skill level.
 Documentation supporting experience or a portfolio of work should be submitted to the continuing education office prior to enrolling in these classes.
 For many of these, basic classes in the program or courses in the previous tier will act as documentation of experience.

 Individual certificate program classes are open to all students.
 Anyone interested in taking these classes for professional growth or personal development is welcome.
 However, since class sizes are limited, priority will be given to enrolled certificate students.

 Required program courses must be completed with a grade of C or better.
 It is recommended that students complete the program in four years.
 At the end of the program, students must make a written request to the School for Continuing and Professional Studies office for the certificate.

 Due to limited class sizes, students are encouraged to sign up for classes as soon as registration opens to ensure course placement.
-Students can obtain a course catalog by emailing Sarah Biggerstaff at firstname.lastname@example.org.
+Students can obtain a course catalog by emailing email@example.com.

-Enrollment in subqsequent classes requires online registration for each class and payment of applicable fees.
-Tuition for each eight-week class is $400 plus a $25 lab fee, totalling $425 per class.
+Enrollment in subsequent classes requires online registration for each class and payment of applicable fees.
+Tuition for each eight-week class is $400 plus a $25 lab fee, totaling $425 per class.
 The total certificate program cost is about $9300 and is not eligible for financial aid.
-Private lenders who support continuing education programs are available (see below).
+Private lenders who support continuing education programs are available (see below.)

 Tuition reimbursement may also be available through your employer.
 Consult your human resources/benefits department or supervisor for more information.